joshuaspring9/iot-web-platform/Readme.md

 jslavens99 is Jake Slavens
 kzambrow is Kamil Zambrowski
 ## Requirements
-You will need a local installation of Python 3 as well as a [MySQL](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) server to host the database.
+You will need a local installation of Python 3, pip3, and a [MySQL](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) server to host the database.

-Run the following commands to install Django and some dependencies:
+Run the following commands to install Django and some of its dependencies:
 ```python
 pip3 install Django
 ```